 When they showed up, Kim—who had just rented the space—was there.
 The three connected instantly and became immediate partners.

-Haxton and McKinnon, experts at creating unique concepts, found the perfect partner in Kim.
-Kim, of the San Francisco-based, Korean street-food restaurant Aria, left his corporate job behind to help his parents’ struggling business.
+Haxton and McKinnon, experts at creating unique concepts, found the perfect partner in Kim, who left his corporate job to help his parents’ struggling business, San Francisco-based Korean street-food restaurant Aria.

-The trio, who eat a mostly plant-based diet themselves, aren’t just saving millions of animals’ lives, they’re helping the environment and uplifting unhoused communities.
+Now, Kim, Haxton, and McKinnon—who all eat a mostly plant-based diet themselves—aren’t just saving millions of animals’ lives, they’re helping the environment and uplifting unhoused communities.